-Choosing to outsource your software development can provide you with a fantastic opportunity to save money and get products to market faster, but only if your outsourced team is managed properly, especially if they are off-shore.
+Choosing to outsource your software development or use staff augmentation services can provide you with a fantastic opportunity to save money and get products to market faster, but only if your outsourced team is managed properly, especially if they are off-shore.
 Mismanage your team and you risk wasting time and money, giving yourself plenty of headaches, and leaving a bad taste in your mouth when it comes to outsourcing.
 Thankfully, our team of experts has compiled this simple guide on how to effectively manage an off-shore development team.
 Read on to learn more!

 There’s no better way to ensure unexpected issues will arise during your project than not being ridiculously clear about your expectations before work starts.
 Before you sign on the dotted line, make sure you've discussed every aspect of your project exhaustively.
 What are the product specifications?
 How long will the project take to complete?
 After completion, how much, if any, post-launch support will you need?
 While this may seem like a lot to cover before even a single line of code is written, it will save you endless headaches throughout the project and guarantee that both parties are satisfied at the end.